ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 node index.js
 ```

 should be enough to be redirected to the "rate-install" page.
-However, Forest Admin currently don't have any collections to display.
+However, Forest Admin currently doesn't have any collections to display.

 ![](../assets/quickstart-no-collections.png)

-## Add a datasource
+## Add a data source

+{% hint style="info" %}

+If you want to test Forest Admin but don't have a database on hand, here is one!

+`docker run -p 5432:5432 --name forest_demo_database forestadmin/meals-database`

+The associated connection string will be `postgres://lumber:secret@localhost:5432/meals`.
+{% endhint %}

 Now that you are fully onboarded, the only missing part is to add a data source.
-Forest Admin provide a way to [create your own](../datasources/custom/README.md), but for this example we will add a [SQL Datasource](../datasources/provided/sql.md).
+Forest Admin provides a way to [create your own](../datasources/custom/README.md), but for this example, we will add a [SQL Datasource](../datasources/provided/sql.md).

 To install the SQL Datasource package, you can run the following command